 6. Hamstring curl

-The standing hamstring curtargets your hamstrings and glutes.
+The standing hamstring curl targets your hamstrings and glutes.
 It also requires good core strength to keep your upper body and hips steady.

 7. Leg extensions